ntutangyun/Documentation/docs/autoware-auto-instructions.md

 You should now be able to see the lidar point cloud in rviz (see image below).

-If the pointcloud is not visible make sure the fixed frame is set to `velodyne_front` and that a PointCloud2 message is added which listens on the `/points_raw` topic.
+If the pointcloud is not visible make sure the Fixed Frame (under Global Options) is set to `lidar_front` and that a PointCloud2 message is added which listens on the `/lidar_front/points_raw` topic.

 ![](images/autoware-auto-rviz.png)